-Birribi holds an overarching therapeutic approach, the YCIA, an aspect of this promotes wellbeing and aims to achieve positive outcomes for children and young people.
+Birribi follows an overarching therapeutic framework for group living – Therapeutic Community (TC).
+Within this framework, social-learning, behavioural and relational interventions are coordinated through the Youth Centred Integrated Approach (YCIA) – a multi-systemic model supporting all aspects of child and adolescent development.
+A key aspect of the YCIA promotes wellbeing and aims to achieve positive outcomes for children and young people.
 Each home creates a supportive environment which becomes the ‘stable base’ for recovery and healing from past harm, losses and trauma.
 The care staff, or ‘coaches’ enable young people to form trusting relationships with adults, provide consistency in how they support pro-social skills development and provide consistent responses to any problematic behaviour patterns.

-The Care and Support Plan includes building motivation and engagement in education.
-The Lead Teacher for Birribi Education brings in contributions to the Care and Support plan.
+The Lead Teacher for Birribi Education brings in contributions to the Therapeutic Plan.
 Whether a young person is in an education placement at Birribi or in mainstream education, the Lead Teacher will help to understand the young person’s learning needs and bring learning support into residential planning.

 We use the Outcome Star to measure progress and plan forwards